NickKarpowicz/LightwaveExplorer/README.md

   The appimage should be in the same directory as the files CrystalDatabase.txt and DefaultValues.ini - you can also put them into /usr/share/LightwaveExplorer - I can make other options possible, not sure where the modern Linux user prefers.

   There is also a subfolder named CPUonly.
 This contains an appimage for a version released under the terms of the GNU Public License v3.
 This makes use of the FFTW library for performing Fourier transforms, instead of NVIDIA cuFFT or Intel MKL as used in the other version.
 If you are running it on an AMD CPU, this may give you a significant speedup (or if you perfer to only use GPL software, it's an option).

+  Note that the appimage is slightly out of date at the moment, since my Linux install is a bit broken and I can't update it right now.
+If you want the latest version, follow the steps below to compile it locally!
+It's actually not too hard to do...

 ---